Depth reductions for associators: Applications to the study of -adic multiple zeta values via explicit formulas

-Let $L_{p}$ be the $p$-adic zeta function of Kubota and Leopoldt.
-It is defined by $p$-adic interpolations of the values of the Riemann zeta function at negative integers, which are rational numbers.
-Let $\omega$ be Teichm\"{u}ller's character.
-By a result of Coleman (\cite{Co}, Theorem 1), we have, for all $s \in \mathbb{N}^{\ast}$ :
+Let $L_{p}(s,\chi)$ be the $p$-adic zeta function of Kubota and Leopoldt, which is a $p$-adic analogue of the Riemann zeta function.
+Its special values coincide with $p$-adic MZV's of depth one, as follows : by \cite{Co}, equation (4) p.
+173), we have, for all $n \geq 2$, denoting Teichm\"{u}ller's character by $\omega$ :

-The Kubota-Leopoldt zeta function has a simple pole at $s=1$.
-We are going to show that there exists an algebraic counterpart to this fact, which is valid for all associators in all depths, and the two coincide in the case of $p$-adic multiple zeta values and depth one.